Mac OS X Remove SSH Known Host

 How do I fix this problem under Mac OX X?

 You need to run the following command to get rid of this problem.
-Open the terminal and type the following command:
+Open the terminal application and then type the following command on your macOS Unix system:

 Fig.01: Removing /Users/user/.ssh/known_hosts file